Rumpunzel/rpg-thingy/characters/talents/fight.md

 Conditions cannot hinder your attacks.
 At the beginning of a Fight conflict, if you suffer from a condition, you may gain an enduring `Battle Trance` boon with rating equal to the condition's rating.

+### Where there's a Will

+During conflicts, you may choose a number and suffer that much stress.
+When you do, create a boon on yourself with rating equal to the amount of stress you suffered.

 # Fight Specializations